powsybl/powsybl.github.io/pages/documentation/developer/api_guide/timeseries.md

 }
 ```

-As for double time series, string data chunks can be added to a string time series:
+As with double time series, string data chunks can be added to a string time series:
 ```java
 sts.addChunk(chunk2);
 ```

 ## Calculated time series

-Starting from a double time series, it is possible to create calculated time series using a [Groovy](http://groovy-lang.org/)
-script.

-For instance, the following example creates a calculated time series from an existing time series.
+The following example creates a calculated time series from an existing time series:

 ```java
 TimeSeriesIndex index = RegularTimeSeriesIndex.create(Interval.parse("2015-01-01T00:00:00Z/2015-07-20T00:00:00Z"), Duration.ofDays(200));